WebAssembly/spec/proposals/gc/Overview.md

 The subtyping relation is the reflexive transitive closure of a few basic rules:

 1. The `anyref` type is a supertype of every reference type (top reference type).
-2. The `anyfunc` type is a supertype of every function type.
+2. The `funcref` type is a supertype of every function type.
 3. A structure type is a supertype of another structure type if its field list is a prefix of the other (width subtyping).
-4. A structure type is a supertype of another structure type if they have the same fields and for each field type:
+4. A structure type also is a supertype of another structure type if they have the same fields and for each field type:
    - The field is mutable in both types and the storage types are the same.
    - The field is immutable in both types and their storage types are in (covariant) subtype relation (depth subtyping).
 5. An array type is a supertype of another array type if: